qeeqbox/social-analyzer/README.rst

 Update
 ======
+- You can import SocialAnalyzer object from the python package (Users request)
 - Cancel task has been implemented (Users request)
 - Save the GUI analysis \ output as JSON file has been implemented (Users request)
 - For issues and questions related to the private modules, email me directly